Apocalypse of Zephaniah: Date and origin

-Because the Apocalypse of Zephaniah refers to the story of Susanna, it must be later than 100 BCE.
-It was also probably known to Clement of Alexandria, and so was written before the last quarter of second century CE.
-Within this range Wintermute suggests a date before 70 CE, because of a reference to a pro-Edomite tradition.
+The Apocalypse of Zephaniah refers to the story of Susanna (part of the Greek Additions to Daniel, which were created around 100 BCE), and so it must have been authored later than 100 BCE (terminus post quem).
+Clement of Alexandria probably refers to the Apocalypse in book 5 11:77 of his Stromata (c.
+200-204 CE); assuming he is referencing the Apocalypse there, then it was probably written before the last quarter of second century CE.
+Within this range, O. S. Wintermute suggests a more specific date of before 70 CE, because of a reference to a pro-Edomite tradition.